 We realise that you may want to ask us and each other questions and we’ll try and help as best we can.
 We will be using our Facebook account as a point for discussion.

 Should you come across any inconsistencies in the data or any problematic data that may need to be corrected, please do contact us at firstname.lastname@example.org.

-You may suggest additional data sets to be uploaded provided it is in the legislative framework in which the National Treasury operates.
-To do so, please send a request to The prescribed Municipal Budget and Reporting Regulations promulgated on 17 April 2009, includes supporting table SA14 which requires that each municipality supply data on household bills based on some generalised statistical parameters.
+The prescribed Municipal Budget and Reporting Regulations promulgated on 17 April 2009, includes supporting table SA14 which requires that each municipality supply data on household bills based on some generalised statistical parameters.
 The statistical standards wherein the municipalities must present the application of their tariffs are shown in the following table:

 The bills considered are property rates, basic electricity levy, electricity consumption charge, basic water levy, water consumption charge, sanitation, refuse removal and ‘other’.

 In these circumstances, specifying ‘standard’ households is a pragmatic approach.
 It is fine when comparing the bill in a municipality over time.
 Be careful when comparing these bills between municipalities.
 The property values, water consumption and electricity consumption of a household in an income category may differ from municipality to municipality.
 The representative bills shown are useful for tracking the size the household bill in a municipality over time but less useful for comparing the bills between municipalities.
 The increase is a function of the composition of the bill and the increases in the different elements of the bill..

 Some indicators draw from data that is not available in the Data Explorer however this data is available via the API.
 More details on the API are available here.

 These are all the videos used on Municipal Money for learning about monitoring and managing municipal finances.
 You are welcome to download and share these for you and others to learn from.
 Please make sure you acknowledge the source of these videos as https://municipalmoney.gov.za.